netchex/reference-architectures/docs/virtual-machines-windows/n-tier.md

 * **NSGs.** Use [network security groups][nsg] (NSGs) to restrict network traffic within the VNet.
 For example, in the 3-tier architecture shown here, the database tier does not accept traffic from the web front end, only from the business tier and the management subnet.
 * **SQL Server Always On Availability Group.** Provides high availability at the data tier, by enabling replication and failover.
 * **Active Directory Domain Services (AD DS) Servers**.
 Prior to Windows Server 2016, SQL Server Always On Availability Groups must be joined to a domain.
 This is because Availability Groups depend on Windows Server Failover Cluster (WSFC) technology.
 Windows Server 2016 introduces the ability to create a Failover Cluster without Active Directory, in which case the AD DS servers are not required for this architecture.
 For more information, see [What's new in Failover Clustering in Windows Server 2016][wsfc-whats-new].

+> [!NOTE]
+> Azure has two different deployment models: [Resource Manager][resource-manager-overview] and classic.
+This article uses Resource Manager, which Microsoft recommends for new deployments.
+>
+>

 ## Recommendations